Kim's Piano Studio

 Illness:

-a Zoom lesson and do not come in person.
+If the student has been ill, please schedule a Zoom lesson and do not come in person.

 Medical issues, surgery and long term illness.
 If you know up ahead that you or your child is going to have a surgical procedure and will be absent for a time, I am reasonable and am willing to discuss this.
 If a student is always good at paying tuition, has good attendance and is dedicated to practicing, I am more than willing to work with a family in a difficult situation.